raihan-karim-ishmam/The-Enigmatic-Research-of-Dr.-X/README.md

 ### 🔒 Local Inference and Environment Controls

-- **Isolated Per-Question Execution**: No memory between questions.
-Each query starts with a clean context.
+- **Isolated Per-Question Execution**: No memory between questions in Flan-based versions.
+- **Contextual History (LLaMA version)**: Maintains a memory of the last 3 questions and answers for continuity within LLaMA prompts.
 - **Error-Safe Execution**: Known CPU issues (e.g., OpenMP duplication) are handled with environment flags.
 - **Model Switching**: With a one-line edit, developers can switch between `small`, `base`, `large`, or `llama` models depending on task and resources.